Homegear/Homegear-Doc/Homegear-HomeMaticBidCoS/source/configuration.rst

 .. warning:: On the raspberry pi make sure SPI is enabled.
 You can enable SPI with ``raspi-config`` under ``Advanced Options => SPI`` or by setting ``dtparam=spi=on`` in ``/boot/config.txt``.

+.. warning:: If you're using the official Raspbian, you need to delete the file ``/etc/udev/rules.d/99-com.rules`` for Homegear to be able to access the GPIOs.

 To tell Homegear to use the CC1101, insert these lines into ``homematicbidcos.conf``::

 	[TI CC1101 Module]